Live, Interactive On-Line Parenting with Positive Discipline Class via video conference

 - The one principle that matters most in helping your kids to become responsible, respectful, resourceful, and happy adults (and how to put that principle into practice every day.)

-Where: In the comfort of your own home or office via web video or audio conference.
+Where: In the comfort of your own home or office via video conference.
 I’ll facilitate each workshop live, via web video conference, and you’ll be able to participate and ask your questions as if we were in a room together.

 How: We will use Zoom video conferencing.
 If your computer or mobile device is less than 15 years old, you’ll be able to participate!
-(Except Chromebooks, I’m sorry!)
-You’ll be given a URL to tune in via web conference OR a phone number if you prefer audio only.
+You’ll be given a URL to tune in via web conference OR you can download the Zoom app on your smartphone and participate that way.
+If you’re worried about the technology, don’t be!
+Even techno-phobes agree that it’s very easy and I can test it out with you to make sure.

 Your Class Fee Includes Everything Here: